L'OpenTour is now called Tootbus Paris.

 The following article is left as-is for historical and archiving purposes.

-Running every day of the year including on Sundays and French National holidays, there are actually three different routes that you can travel, and being a hop on and hop off service, you can disembark to visit one of the landmarks in Paris and then jump on another bus to see more.
+Running every day of the year including on Sundays and French National holidays, there are actually three different routes that you can travel, and being a hop on and hop off service, you can disembark to visit one of the Paris landmarks and then jump on another bus to see more.

 L’OpenTour bus Eiffel Tower

-The Paris grand tour
+The L'OpenTour Paris grand tour

-The Paris Grand Tour starts at 13 Rue Auber, which is where the office is situated within the 9th Arrondissement of Paris, and this particular tour will take you to some of the most famous tourist attractions in Paris.
-And for a point of reference, the buses have the colour code blue on the windshield for this tour circuit.
+The Paris Grand Tour starts at 13 Rue Auber, which is where the office is situated within the 9th Arrondissement of Paris, and this particular tour will take you to some of the most famous Paris tourist attractions.
+And for a point of reference, the L'OpenTour Paris bus tour routes have the colour code blue on the windshield for this tour circuit.

 Located here you will find the Musee du Parfum, the famous Printemps for shopping and then you proceed towards the Palais Garnier Opera House and the Place Vendome, and on again to the Palais Royal and its gardens.